TicTac-93/CLICKABLE-FC3-TicTac/README.md

-# RedK0d Clickable
+# RedK0d Clickable Cockpits Continued
- A partially clickable mod for the FC3 Planes
+ A partially clickable mod for the FC3 Planes.
+Originally created by RedK0d, I noticed some issues with the A-10A cockpit (and many with the F-15C) and decided to update it.
+I think the FC jets are a great deal, and being able to interact with their cockpits makes the experience of flying them so much more enjoyable.
+Not to mention easier than memorizing 101 keybinds!

  Supported
  * Su-27